pinot-contrib/pinot-docs/basics/data-import/pinot-file-system/import-from-hdfs.md

 HDFS implementation provides the following options:

-* `hadoop.conf.path` : Absolute path of the directory containing hadoop XML configuration files, such as **hdfs-site.xml, core-site.xml** .
+* `hadoop.conf.path`: Absolute path of the directory containing Hadoop XML configuration files, such as **hdfs-site.xml, core-site.xml** .
-* `hadoop.write.checksum` : create checksum while pushing an object.
+* `hadoop.write.checksum`: Create checksum while pushing an object.
 Default is `false`
 * `hadoop.kerberos.principle`
 * `hadoop.kerberos.keytab`

 Each of these properties should be prefixed by `pinot.[node].storage.factory.class.hdfs.` where `node` is either `controller` or `server` depending on the config

 The `kerberos` configs should be used only if your Hadoop installation is secured with Kerberos.
-Refer to the [Hadoop Kerberos guide ](https://docs.cloudera.com/documentation/enterprise/5-8-x/topics/cdh\_sg\_kerberos\_prin\_keytab\_deploy.html#topic\_3\_4) for information on how to generate Kerberos security identification.
+Refer to the [Hadoop in secure mode documentation](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SecureMode.html) for information on how to secure Hadoop using Kerberos.

 You must provide proper Hadoop dependencies jars from your Hadoop installation to your Pinot startup scripts.